BunsDev/DiD-ceptor-tech/packages/hardhat/contracts/readme.md

 # Chainlink's Block Magic Games Team

+> A Magic Spellbook of many Smart Contracts, and more to come!

 1. Data Feeds leverage Chainlink's DON to get manipulation-resistant data (in our case, price of tokens in USD) from external providers.
 Games Team used Price Feeds in multiple contracts across different chains ([ZkSync](https://sepolia.explorer.zksync.io/address/0xA6bA847c70cB1eea5811f8C79632C09CF0478FCA#contract), Ethereum, Polygon).
 1. VRF 2.5 Subscriptions to create a 1-click Random Character, at first 2-clicks because of callback limits.
 1. Chainlink Functions twice!
 First to take the on-chain character information and give it to GPT to generate unique traits, flaws, bonds, and ideals for our random characters.
 Save it onchain, and then pass all that to GPT again, and get a prompt "alt-text" to generate a character art via human or ai artist.